 The film was set, interestingly, in the 1920s jazz age (taking advantage of sets built for The Great Gatsby), with McCullough, Bastedo and Carlson playing toffs who challenge each other to a race to Land’s End, only to become lost on the moors (which moors isn’t made clear).
 They are attacked by red herring Hurt and offered shelter by Cushing, who has a sinister Indian servant, a private chapel and mutters a lot about corrupt Eastern religious cults – so clearly nothing good will come of this.

 It doesn’t take long to realise that The Ghoul is essentially Hinds recycling his (rather better) screenplay for The Reptile, where an English man’s family is also corrupted by an evil Indian sect (revenge for British colonialism?).
-It’s an unfortunate comparison because The Reptile is one of the best hammer films of the 1960s and The Ghoul can never compete.
+It’s an unfortunate comparison because The Reptile is one of the best Hammer films of the 1960s and The Ghoul can never compete.

 In fact, it turns out to be a somewhat tedious film.
-Devoid of shocks or any sense of style, it features listless performances, bored direction from Francis (who clearly didn’t feel the need to up his game just because his son was paying the bills) and seems incredibly dated for the time.
+Devoid of shocks or any sense of style, it features listless performances, listless direction from Francis (who clearly didn’t feel the need to up his game just because his son was paying the bills) and seems incredibly dated for the time.
 Very little happens, and when it does, it’s handled with an overly genteel style.

 Originally announced as Plague of the Werewolves (a rather misleading title, given the singular nature of the beast in the film), the Hammer connection is strong.
 The film is based on a John Elder screenplay that Hammer had rejected in the 1960s after The Curse of the Werewolf had failed to be a financial success.
 And if Tyburn’s The Ghoul was a disappointment, then Legend is even worse, failing on almost every level.